re-masashi/willpyre/docs/source/quick_start.rst

 Willpyre allows you to define static routes and dynamic using the ``Router`` class.

 This can be imported from the ``willpyre`` module.
-In the first example, the app will send a response only to requests to '/' or  http://localhost:8000/ This is because, nothing else was specified for other paths.
+In the first example, the app will send a response only to requests to '/' or  http://localhost:8000/.
+If you try requesting other routes such as '/asd' or '/qwerty' or anything else, you will get a 'Not found' response.
+This is because, nothing else was specified for other paths.

 The router specifies only one method to be specified on one path.
+If you specified some path with `.get` method, it wulll only respond to HTTP `GET` requests.
+POST, PUT, FETCH, etc will result in a 'Not Found' response.

+.. code-block :: python
+	@router.get('/')
+	async def index_get(request, response):
+		response.body = "Get"
+		return response

+The above code will only respond to GET requests.

 If you want to specify more paths, you can use the function ``router.get('/anotherpath',index)`` then the function ``index``, that you defined in the example, will handle GET requests on ``/anotherpath`` as well.
 If you want POST requests to be handled.
 Then use ``router.post`` instead of ``router.get``.

 Thus, the above example would become..